Chapters: Host An Event!

 Finances - One of the most important things you’ll handle will be the finances associated with your MCE.
 The host chapter can easily handle cash and checks, but if the attendee wishes to pay by credit card, that can be funneled that through the National office in Charlotte.
-You’ll need to let us know the amount of the registration fee (include the 4% processing fee for credit card).
+You’ll need to let us know the amount of the registration fee (include the 3% processing fee for credit card + admin fee of 1%).
 To simplify the process, we’ll batch all the transactions for your event and process them at one time.
-Once the card has processed (and we have the money in Charlotte), we’ll cut the host chapter a check … this will generally happen within a few days following the close of your event, or pay the hotel or golf courses via credit card in one lump sum.
+Once the card has processed (and we have the money in our Charlotte office), we’ll cut the host chapter a check … this will generally happen within a few days following the close of your event, or pay the hotel or golf courses via credit card in one lump sum.
 It generally takes a few days (sometimes 2-3 weeks) after the event for the hotel to compute their final bill, so you’ll have time to get your check and be able to cover your contract with the hotel.

 As always, your ASGA National Staff stands ready to assist in any way to help make your MCE a success.
-We’re never more than a phone call away (980-833-6450 or 1-888-GOLFMATE) or you can contact Tom Alsop, ASGA's Founder, at GolfASGA@aol.com for some feedback, questions, what works, what doesn't, etc. Tom's organized about 40 of these national multi-chapter events over the past twelve years and is happy to assist you.
+We’re never more than a phone call away (980-833-6450 or 1-888-GOLFMATE) or you can contact Tom Alsop, ASGA's Founder, at info@SinglesGolf.com for some feedback, questions, what works, what doesn't, etc. Tom's organized about 100 of these multi-chapter events over the past 25 years and is happy to assist you.

 Finally, please be aware of our policy towards promoting these events: the cost of promoting these events is borne by the hosting chapter.
 ASGA National will send out a couple of national e-mails to members, promote it through the singlesgolf.com website (with downloadable registration forms provide by you), promote it in the national section of the newsletter and other means which are not "out-of-pocket."
-Any direct mail, faxing, etc. necessary to promote the event must be borne by the hosting chapter.
+Any direct mail, or out-of-pocket expenses necessary to promote the event must be borne by the hosting chapter.

 Good luck … and remember to Keep It FUN First!!